- Home

 Why not try making a reading list for the year, where you commit to getting through all those books you’ve always intended to read but never have?
 Then, when you’re not feeling too energetic, you can always pick up a book and spend a few productive hours being transported to another world.

-If you want some reading recommendations that are perfect for January, check out our winter reading list guide.
+If you’d like some reading recommendations that are perfect for January, check out our winter reading list.
 From books set in the blistering Arctic cold or on sun-drenched tropical islands, to self-improvement titles that’ll give you a burst of motivation for the year ahead, there’s hopefully something for everyone.

 11. Defrost the freezer and clean the fridge

-Cleaning the fridge and deforesting the freezer are often overlooked when it comes to organising the house.
-Though, after the festive period, January is probably one of the best times to clear them out.
+Cleaning the fridge and defrosting the freezer are often overlooked when it comes to organising the house.
+Though after the festive period, January is probably one of the best times to clear them out.

-It’s a good time to get rid of any expired foods.
 It’s usually best to be relatively ruthless here; if you’ve had a jar of chutney sitting in your fridge for a long time, it’s better to cut your losses and get rid of it.
-Rather than throwing it out, however, you might want to download the OLIO app, where you can give away unwanted food and household items to your neighbours.
+Rather than throwing it out, however, you might like to download the OLIO app, where you can give away unwanted food and household items to your neighbours.

-Or, if you’ve got a few random ingredients which you aren’t sure what to do with, you could try out the Supercook website.
-After entering your ingredients, Supercook will come up with a recipe which combines them for you – this is a great way to reduce food waste as well as save you some money.
+Or, if you’ve got a few random ingredients that you aren’t sure what to do with, you could try out the Supercook website.
+After entering your ingredients, Supercook will come up with a recipe that combines them for you – this is a great way to reduce food waste as well as save you some money.

 Many new freezers don’t need to be manually defrosted.
-But if you have an older-style freezer that tends to get iced up, you’ll probably need to defrost it now and then.
+But if you have an older-style freezer that tends to ice up, you’ll probably need to defrost it occasionally.
 Luckily, this doesn’t have to be a messy or time-consuming task.
-Have a read of this guide to see how to easily defrost your freezer.
+Have a read of this guide to learn how to easily defrost your freezer.

 Final thoughts…

-During the cold, winter days, many of us are keen to hide out at home.
+During the cold, winter days, many of us are keen to hide out indoors.
 But spending more time at home doesn’t mean you can’t stay productive.

 Whether it’s learning a new skill, organising your wardrobe, or trying a new health challenge, there are so many ways you can keep busy and improve yourself from home.

-For more ideas, check out our articles, 10 activities to help you embrace the winter season and 5 ways to make the most of winter.
+For more ideas, check out our articles: 10 different activities to help you embrace the winter season and 5 ways to make the most of winter.

 Have you got any ideas for staying productive in January – or are you inspired by any of our suggestions?
 We’d love to hear from you in the comments below.